 Of course, this means it’s time to say goodbye to the Spider-Friends as well.
 Firestar and Iceman are pretty bummed but they do support their friend.
 So Spidey says goodbye to Angelica (that’s Firestar by the way) the way most people say goodbye to their friends who happen to be female.
-Yeah, with a kiss on the lips.
+Yeah, with another Spider-Man kiss on the lips.
 Twice!
 In case you thought the first time was an accident, the wall-crawler locks lips with Firestar one more time before leaving her life for good.

 Spidey and his alien friends leave, making it back to the 48th century or wherever the heck they’re from.
 Things are great now, right?
 Of course not.
 The episode can’t end like that.
 So of course, reality sets in when the aliens’ father points out that Spider-Man can’t live with them.
 He’s full of germs and bacteria that could easily wipe out their population.
 Odd how a super genius like Peter Parker couldn’t see that one coming.
 Anyways, Spidey’s got to go back to his own time for everyone’s sake.
 But not before one final farewell kiss!

 He makes it home, reunites with the Spider-Friends and the episode ends.
 Yeah.